m0rn1ngstr/m0rn1ngstr.github.io/_posts/2021-07-09-THM-Pre-Security.md

 	<a href="/assets/images/PreSecurity/WindowsFundamentals.png"><img src="/assets/images/PreSecurity/WindowsFundamentals.png"></a>
 </figure>

-Following the steps of the previous module, Windows Fundamentals explains to you how to work your system outside the bubble of usual day-to-day use.
+Following the steps of the previous module, Windows Fundamentals explains to you how to work with your system outside the bubble of usual day-to-day use.
 In my opinion, this module gets more into security than the previous one.
 But this module does not include a video walkthrough, which will be cherry on top for new students.

 <figure>
 	<a href="/assets/images/PreSecurity/WindowsFundamentals2.png"><img src="/assets/images/PreSecurity/WindowsFundamentals2.png"></a>